qctrl/front-end-challenge/README.md

 - Read and understand [The Challenge](#the-challenge)
 - Create a solution that satisfies the [Requirements](#requirements)
-- Spend no more than one hour of actual coding time
 - Send the link to the repository containing your solution to careers@q-ctrl.com

 ## The Challenge